Grizzly Giant: History

+Protective measures

 Since 1904, the Grizzly Giant has been closely monitored due to its significant 18-foot lean.
 Despite weighing an estimated 3,700 tons, the tree remains balanced through its naturally curved structure, strategically placed branches, and a robust root system.
 In 1912, a wire fence was installed around the tree's base to stop visitors from damaging it by hacking off pieces of bark for souvenirs.